sinamics/uavcast/README.md

 # uavcast - companion software for remote :helicopter: :boat: :red_car:

-uavcast is an application that provides an easy method for streaming mavlink (telemetry) data and video over a LTE/4G or WiFi network.
+uavcast-community edition is an application that provides an easy method for streaming mavlink (telemetry) data and video over a LTE/4G or WiFi network.

 :warning: This project is still in development and does not have a stabel version yet.
 Feel free to make improvements and provide a PR.